DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 [^Million-Book-Project]: Million Book Project, https://archive.org/details/millionbooks.
 [^Google-Books]: Google Books, http://books.google.nl/.
 [^Open-Content-Alliance]: Open Content Alliance, http://www.opencontentalliance.org.
+[^bible]: A historical illustration of this problem, and a possible solution, is the numbering of chapters and verses in the Bible, allowing readers to refer to the same passage even though they may be using different editions, or even different languages.

-#03 Genres of Publication
+#3 Genres of publication

 <div class="summary">
-- In art and design publishing, the most common genres are: research publications, art/design catalogues, artist's/designer's books, and art/design periodicals.
+- In art and design publishing, the most common genres are: research publications, art/design catalogues, artists'/designers' books, and art/design periodicals.
 - The opportunities and challenges of electronic publishing are different for each genre.
 - Common opportunities include searchability, ease of access and distribution, and modularization of content; common difficulties include layout consistency, page numbering and referencing, and potentially large file sizes.
 - There are three ways of creating hybrid books:
 	- one-to-one, where the book is one single product published in different media.
 	- one-to-many, where the book has different appearances in different media.
-	- one-to-database, where the book is based on a the content of a database which can be used in a number of ways.
+	- one-to-database, where the book is based on the content of a database which can be used in a number of ways.
 </div>

 ##Five genres